Your browser does not support java script. Skip navigation

 Clinical Pharmacist at CommUnityCare Health Center

-The University of Texas at Austin College of Pharmacy Dr. Kathryn Litten is a Clinical Assistant Professor at the University of Texas at Austin College of Pharmacy (UT-COP) and a board-certified ambulatory care pharmacist with a practice site at CommUnityCare Health Center’s Southeast Health and Wellness Center in Austin, TX.
+The University of Texas at Austin College of Pharmacy Dr. Kathryn Lin is a Clinical Assistant Professor at the University of Texas at Austin College of Pharmacy (UT-COP) and a board-certified ambulatory care pharmacist with a practice site at CommUnityCare Health Center’s Southeast Health and Wellness Center in Austin, TX.
 She received her Doctor of Pharmacy degree at Belmont University College of Pharmacy.
 She then completed a PGY-1 Pharmacy Residency at New Hanover Regional Medical Center in Wilmington, NC and a PGY-2 Ambulatory Care Pharmacy Residency at CommUnityCare Health Centers.
-As a professor in the Department of Pharmacy Practice, she serves as an Ambulatory Care IPPE/APPE preceptor and coordinates the Ambulatory IPPEs.
+As a professor in the Department of Pharmacy Practice, Dr. Lin serves as an Ambulatory Care IPPE/APPE preceptor and coordinates the Ambulatory IPPEs.
 She teaches in the Pharmacotherapy and Pharmacy Practice courses and several clinical electives, including Patient-Centered Diabetes Care, Herbals and Botanical Supplements, and Ambulatory Care.
 Within her clinical practice she provides comprehensive therapy management for chronic disease states via a collaborative practice agreement, with interests including diabetes and cardiology.
 She is engaged in multiple professional organizations, including AACP, ACCP, and APhA.
-She is the President of the Austin-Area SHP chapter and APhA’s faculty advisor for the UTCOP chapter.
+Dr. Lin is the President of the Austin-Area SHP chapter and APhA’s faculty advisor for the UTCOP chapter.

 Date: 09/27/25